maros/Zway-ThermostatControl/README.md

 ## zones

 Specify multiple temperature zones.
-Each zone may have additional schedules that either override, or augment the global schedules.
+Each zone may have additional schedules that either override (absolute setpoints), or augment (relative setpoints) the global schedules.

 ## zones.limit.maxTemperature, zones.limit.minTemperature

 Every zone may have its own upper and lower bounds.
+If no values are set, globalLimit.maxTemperature and globalLimit.minTemperature will be used.

 ## devices

-List of thermostats that are managed by this zone.
+List of thermostats that are managed in this zone.

 ## zones.schedules